How do I report a repair?

 Our repairs categories and response times are:

-These are repairs that are: to prevent serious damage to the building; are a danger to health; a risk to safety; or, a risk of serious loss or damage to the occupier’s property.
+These are repairs that are needed to prevent serious damage to the building, are a danger to health, a risk to safety, or a risk of serious loss or damage to the occupier’s property.

-Examples are: Fire damage; Flood; gas leak; break in; no heating or hot water; blocked sink, blocked toilet if only toilet in the house, total power failure.
+Examples are: Fire damage, flooding, gas leak, break in, no heating or hot water, blocked sink, blocked toilet (if it’s the only toilet in the house), total power failure.

 Please note our engineers do not attend to reports of no heating after 9 pm, this will be attended to the following day.